agarcia169/4306-Donaldson-Project/wikiPageCollaborationDocs/iteration3.md

 Sentiment Analysis - the process of computationally identifying and categorizing opinions expressed in a piece of text, mostly used to determine whether the writer's attitude towards a specific topic is positive, negative, or neutral

-Vader - Valence Aware Dictionary for Sentiment Reasoning is a module that is based within the initial package of NLTK and can be applied directly to unlabeled text data.
-Vader analysis relies on a dictionary that can map lexical (relating words) to emotion intensities known as sentiment scores. which the score can be found just by adding together intensities of the sentence.
+VADER - Valence Aware Dictionary for Sentiment Reasoning is a module that is based within the initial package of NLTK and can be applied directly to unlabeled text data.
+VADER analysis relies on a dictionary that can map lexical (relating words) to emotion intensities known as sentiment scores. which the score can be found just by adding together intensities of the sentence.

 # First Implementation